The Governance Layer

 Quality

 Verifies every citation URL through cross-referencing and targeted web search.
-Labels each source as verified or unverified — never fabricates URLs.
+Labels each source as verified or unverified, and never fabricates URLs.

 The Pipeline